 Several of the SEGUE target selection algorithms evolved during the course of SDSS-II.
-Perhaps the most significant changes occurred to the K-giant algorithm, as it was realized that good color-based luminosity separation could be done only for the very reddest (g-r>1.1) giant candidates when accurate u band photometry was available.
-Early K giant target selection included stars with $(g-r)0$ (where the subscript refers to values after correcting for SFD Galactic extinction) as blue as 0.35.
-The final selection chose stars with $(g-r)0$ between 0.5 and 1.2, and was restricted to $g_0 < 18.5$; this gives much cleaner samples of K giants (Yanny et al. 2009).
+The most significant changes occurred to the K-giant algorithm, as it was realized that good color-based luminosity separation could be done only for the very reddest (g - r > 1.1) giant candidates by their deviation from the main-sequence locus in the ugr color diagram; this of course requires accurate u-band photometry.
+Early K-giant target selection included stars with $(g - r)0$ (where the subscript refers to values after correcting for SFD Galactic extinction) as blue as 0.35.
+The final selection chose stars with $(g - r)0$ between 0.5 and 1.2 and was restricted to $g_0 < 18.5$; this gives much cleaner samples of K giants (Yanny et al. 2009).

 In order to allow users to analyze completeness and efficiency of SEGUE stellar target selection samples, the latest (v4.6) version of the algorithms (Yanny et al. 2009) was applied to all stellar objects in the imaging catalog which had g < 21 or z < 21, over the entire sky.
-The appropriate bits were propagated into the SEGUEPrimTarget and SEGUESecTarget fields of the photoObjAll table of the DR7 CAS.
-A description of the bits and the target selection algorithms is available in Yanny et al. (2009).
+The appropriate bits were propagated into the SEGUEPrimTarget and SEGUESecTarget fields of the